 NOTE: The 1996 Compliance Certification Application (CCA) used the 188 wells categorized into the above classifications to arrive at the percentage or frequency of each plugging event.
 The Compliance Recertification Application (CRA) followed up on that study and 152 wells were added to the original number to update the frequency.
 In 2003, 23 wells were plugged and abandoned in the New Mexico portion of the Delaware Basin.
 Three were ruled out because they were less than 2,150 feet deep.
 Twenty wells were categorized into one of the above plugging configurations and added to the count.
-For 2004, 25 wells were plugged and abandoned but only 20 wells were used since two wells were shallow and two did not have any plugging reports available at the time of this report.
-For 2006, 10 wells were plugged and abandoned in the New Mexico portion of the Delaware Basin and all 10 were added to the count.
+For 2004, 25 wells were plugged and abandoned and were added to the count.
+In 2005, 24 wells were plugged and abandoned but only 20 wells were used since two wells were shallow and two did not have any plugging reports available at the time of this report.
+For 2006, 10 wells were plugged and abandoned in the New Mexico portion of the Delaware Basin and were added to the count.
 In 2007, 16 wells were plugged, with one being shallow.
 Thus, 15 wells were added to the above count.
 The change indicated above is between the current and the CRA frequencies for each type of plugging configuration.